hanrichard/Notebook/aws/aws learning doc/tips.md

 Linear is incorrect because this type of deployment shifts the traffic in equal increments with an equal number of minutes between each increment.
 You can't specify the percentage of traffic shifted to your updated Lambda function version before the remaining traffic is shifted in the second increment, unlike Canary.

 All-at-once is incorrect because there are no increments for this type of deployment.
 All traffic is shifted from the original Lambda function to the updated Lambda function version at once.

+- The option that says: Store the database credentials, API keys, and other secrets to Systems Manager Parameter Store each with a SecureString data type.
+The credentials are automatically rotated by default is incorrect because Systems Manager Parameter Store doesn't rotate its parameters by default.